supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 **1. load_on_device**

 The following code creates the model according to config `model_settings.yaml`.
 Path to `.yaml` config is passed during initialization.
-This settings can also be given as a python dictionary.
+These settings can also be given as a Python dictionary.
 Config in the form of a dictionary becomes available in `self.custom_inference_settings_dict` attribute.
-Also `load_on_device` will keep the model as a `self.model` for further use:
+Also, `load_on_device` will keep the model as a `self.model` for further use:

 ```python
 class MyModel(BBoxTracking):